Huegoxaga/notes/python/tools-and-packages.md

   - `conda update --all` update everything
 - `conda create --name py35 python=3.5` Create a new environment named py35, install Python 3.5
   - `conda create --name bio-env <packagenametoinstall>` all in one command for creating env and instal packages.
+  - For example, `conda create -n my-env python=3.8 pytorch=1.12.1 -c pytorch -q -y`
+  - `-c` Specify additional channel to search for packages.
+These are URLs searched in the order they are given
+  - `-q` quietly mode
+  - `-y` yes when prompt
   - Versions can be specified as the following ways.
   - `numpy=1.11` all its subversion are included like `1.11.0` and `1.11.1`
   - `numpy==1.11` exact match `1.11.0`